Israel's far-right National Security Minister Itamar Ben-Gvir celebrates in the Knesset after the bill is passed. Reuters

 Bookmark

-European countries have expressed “deep concern” about Israel's imminent adoption of a death penalty bill widely seen as discriminating against Palestinians.
+European countries earlier expressed “deep concern” about the death penalty bill, which was widely regarded as discriminating against Palestinians.

 The law would apply to residents of the West Bank “except Israeli residents”, a copy of the law seen by The National said.

-“If a Palestinian was killed whether in the West Bank or Israel from ideological point of view, they're not considered impacting the state of Israel,” Suhad Bishara, a director at the Legal Centre for Arab Minority Rights (Adalah), told The National.
+“If a Palestinian was killed, whether in the West Bank or Israel from an ideological point of view, they're not considered impacting the state of Israel,” Ms Bishara told The National, before the bill was passed.

 In both cases, the definition of what constitutes a terrorist act is vague, a UN Panel of Experts has said.

-Introduced in November, the bill has faced major opposition domestically and internationally, resulting in changes to its language.
-A previous version stipulated that the death penalty would be mandatory, but after some opposition the language was revised to allow life imprisonment instead in some cases.
+Introduced in November, the bill faced major opposition domestically and internationally, resulting in changes to its language.
+An earlier version stipulated that the death penalty would be mandatory, but after some opposition the language was revised to allow life imprisonment instead in some cases.

-Additionally, Palestinians are denied access to so-called secret evidence against them, thereby preventing them from fully being able to defend themselves.
-In January, UN Human Rights Chief Volker Turk said the bill contravenes international law on several levels.
+Palestinians are also denied access to so-called secret evidence against them, thereby preventing them from being able to fully defend themselves.
+In January, UN human rights chief Volker Turk said the bill contravenes international law on several levels.

-“Such proposals are inconsistent with Israel’s obligations under the International Covenant on Civil and Political Rights,” he said.
+“Such proposals are inconsistent with Israel’s obligations under the International Covenant on Civil and Political Rights,” Mr Turk said.
 “The proposal also raises other human rights concerns, including on the basis that it is discriminatory given it will exclusively apply to Palestinians.”

 Although it never officially abolished the death penalty, the last execution Israel carried out took place in 1962.